Want a Successful Marriage? Discuss Money Often

 Meet Regularly for Updates

 Check-ins should include status updates and changes, including unexpected splurges, impulse buys, and goal adjustments.
-Consider using a tool that allows you to set a budget and see your spending habits in action – so you can know exactly how to adjust when needed.
+Consider using a tool that allows you and your spouse to view all your accounts in one platform.
+Often, a holistic view of your finances can clear up misunderstandings about where money is moving.

 Never be dishonest about costs and debts.
 Each partner should have a slush fund for expenses – but not one that is hidden.
 You can keep your finances partially separated, but don’t hide purchases or spending behavior.
 “Financial infidelity,” as it’s called, can hurt your marriage.

-A recent study found that one in three couples deals with financial infidelity.
+A recent study found that one in three couples deal with financial infidelity.
 When hidden financial expenses or accounts come to light (as they almost always do), the discovery usually causes more damage to a relationship than the issue itself.
 Financial infidelity erodes trust and can lead to resentment, anger, and more deceit.
 To prevent this, be open and honest about your income and spending behavior.
+When you decide to have separate accounts, discuss them freely, even if each spouse manages their own transactions.

 Make a Plan for Paying Down Debt

-Most marriages start out in debt – in fact, 86% of them do.
+Most marriages start out in debt – in fact, 3 in 5 Americans put off marrying their partners to avoid inheriting their debt.
 Work together as a team to devise a monthly plan to pay it off.
 Taking on another person’s debt is a challenge – but now you’re a team, which means you can tackle it together.
 It’s easy to fall into the “blame trap” here, but following a few tips can help you both avoid it:

 - Never hold your partner’s debt over their head.
 If you brought debt into the marriage, don’t hold it over your own head.